 Research Highlights

-The research field is Evolutionary dynamics based on evolutionary games that provides mathematical guidelines to explain complex phenomena in various systems of biological, ecological, and social sciences.
-Currently, the main frameworks for our works are 1) Cyclic competition, which is generally described by Rock-Paper-Scissors (RPS) game, and 2) Cooperation game that helps to understand social dilemmas.
+The main research field is Evolutionary games and Nonlinear dynamics that provide mathematical guidelines to explain complex phenomena in various systems of biological, ecological, and social sciences.
+Currently, the main frameworks for our works are (1) Cyclic competition, which is generally described by Rock-Paper-Scissors (RPS) game, (2) Cooperation games that help to understand social dilemmas, and (3) Higher-order complex nonlinear dynamics.
 In particular, our current research focuses on dynamical phenomena in systems of evolutionary dynamics from aspects of nonlinear dynamics.
 In addition, we also try to develop evolutionary game-based models incorporating mathematics and other interdisciplinary fields to realize various phenomena.
 Within such research interests, the representative issues are:

-(2013) Persistent coexistence in the rock-paper-scissors system by habitat suitability
+(2013) Persistent coexistence in the RPS system by habitat suitability

 We revisited a milestone work in the field of cyclic competition by engaging habitat suitability index (HSI) into species migration.
 Under assuming migration (or an exchange motion between two neighboring sites on a square lattice) is sensitive to HSI, we find that the coexistence of species can be promoted, and persistent coexistence appears even at high mobility regimes.
 Coexisting species are globally distributed rather than spirally entangled, and the portion of empty sites is relatively higher than species density at the same time.